reMarkable/cobalt/SYSROOT.md

 # sysroot

-All of Cobalt's dependencies (both compile and run-time) are installed in the sysroot directory using the `setup.sh` script.
-To avoid having to compile the dependencies every time, a packaged binary version of sysroot is stored on Google storage.  `cobaltb.py setup` will download the pre-built sysroot from Google storage.
+Cobalt's build tools (CMake, toolchain, ninja, go and protoc-gen-go) and some other developer tools (bigtable tool and cloud SDK) are downloaded pre-builts installed into the sysroot directory using the `setup.sh` script.
+Normally this script should be invoked via the command `cobaltb.py setup`.
+This causes a single `sysroot.tgz` file to be downloaded from Google Cloud Storage.
+The sha1 hash of the downloaded file is verified.

-To upload a new version of sysroot on Google storage do the following:
+To build and upload a new version of sysroot to Google storage do the
+following:

 * `rm -fr sysroot`
 * `./setup.sh -u`